There are so many different types of fat out there.

 Without inflammatory processes in our body, we wouldn’t be able to heal from even little cuts and wounds.

-However, an excessive intake of omega-6 fatty acids could lead to an imbalanced omega-6 to 3 ratio, which is something many current research projects are investigating.
+However, an excessive intake of omega-6 fatty acids might lead to an imbalanced omega-6 to 3 ratio, which is something many current research projects are investigating.

 To provide an idea of this “imbalanced” ratio; historically, it is thought that the traditional human diet had an omega-6 to 3 ratio close to 1:1.